andehleh/TuneCast/README.md

 3. Run docker volume create mongo-data
 4. Run docker compose build
 5. Run docker compose up
-6. Visit http://localhost:3000 in your browser
+6. Visit http://localhost:3000 in your browser and enjoy Tune Cast to its fullest!
 7. Exit the container's CLI, and enjoy Tune Cast to its fullest!